chanda1993/A-Status-Prediction-from-PET-Scans/README.md

-# Prediction Of Aβ State from Brain Amyloid PET Images Using Machine Learning Algorithm
+# Classification Of Aβ State from Brain Amyloid PET Images Using Machine Learning Algorithm

 # Abstract